dev-guf/aurelia-framework7-typescript-sample/README.md

 This will point to the typescript, avoiding any compilations.

-Why do we need to clone the repository insode node_modules?
+Why do we need to clone the repository inside node_modules?
 Due to an issue with aurelia-webpack-loader:

 https://github.com/aurelia/webpack-plugin/pull/122